 On the left-side menu, choose “Notifications & actions.”
 Then make sure the option to “Get tips, tricks, and suggestions” is set to “Off.”

 In addition to closing any open windows you aren’t using, you can help resolve the issue by uninstalling any unused apps.

-The more apps you have on your computer, the more likely they are going to be running in the background and performing updates or maintenance tasks that can interfere with the Compressed Memory app.
+The more apps you have on your computer, the more likely they will run in the background and perform updates or maintenance tasks that can interfere with the Compressed Memory app.

 Type “control panel” into the Start menu again and choose that option from the list that populates.